 Commercial Waste Customers and Private Carters

-Rule status: Proposed
+Rule status: Adopted

 Agency: DSNY

-Rule Full Text
+Proposed Rule Full Text

 DSNY-Proposed-Amendments-to-Rule-Relating-to-Commercial-Waste-Customers-and-Private-Carters.pdf

 Section 16-116(a) of the New York City Administrative Code requires commercial establishments in New York City to arrange for the removal of solid waste by a licensed private carter or by obtaining a trade waste permit from the New York City Business Integrity Commission (BIC) allowing the establishment to dispose of its own solid waste.
 Section 16-116(b) requires commercial establishments to post a sign noting the day and time that such establishment’s trade waste is picked up or, if such establishment removes its own waste, the sign must note the registration number issued by the BIC.
-Section 16-116(c) exempts from these requirements any commercial establishment that generates infrequent or insignificant amount of waste, and authorizes the Sanitation Commissioner to promulgate rules determining what constitutes infrequent waste or insignificant amounts of waste.
-Section 1-06 of Title 16 of the Rules of the City of New York currently provides that a commercial establishments must generate less than 20 gallons of trade waste within a seven-day period to meet the definition of infrequent waste or insignificant amounts of waste to be exempt from the requirements of section 16-116(a) and (b).
+Section 16-116(c) exempts from these requirements any commercial establishment that generates infrequent or insignificant amount of waste and authorizes the Sanitation Commissioner to promulgate rules determining what constitutes infrequent waste or insignificant amounts of waste.
+Section 1-06 of Title 16 of the Rules of the City of New York currently provides that commercial establishments must generate less than 20 gallons of trade waste within a seven-day period to meet the definition of infrequent waste or insignificant amounts of waste to be exempt from the requirements of section 16-116(a) and (b).

 Commercial establishments are already required by rule to place their waste out in a bin or container.
-This rule will also allow any commercial establishment that generates twenty gallons of waste or less over a period of seven consecutive days to share these containers with another commercial establishment, provided that both entities are customers that have agreements with the same private carter in accordance with all rules and regulations and follow all applicable rules relating to the set-out of materials for a private carter.
+This rule also allows any commercial establishment that generates 20 gallons of waste or less over a period of seven consecutive days to share these containers with another commercial establishment, provided that both entities are customers that have agreements with the same private carter in accordance with all rules and regulations and follow all applicable rules relating to the set-out of materials for a private carter.

 Comments are now closed.